BboxLab/openapi-mosel-nodejs/README.md

 const sdk = new Sdk(credentials, configuration);
 ```

+Don't forget to replace the credentials by real ones.

 After creating the sdk, you just need to add the service you need.
 In this example, it is checkEmail()

 Check email needs an email input.
 EmailInput is a JS object containing an emailAddress property.